 Modular Practical Exams: Scored as pass/fail based on evaluation instruments that list all critical steps to be performed.
 Students must demonstrate all key steps with correct technique, in reasonable sequence and time without use of a skill sheet and no critical errors to pass.
-A student may fail up to 2 stations in one exam to be eligible to retest that station one time.
+A student is allowed to re-test a maximum of 2 practical stations per mod exam.

-Failing three or more stations on the first attempt or failing one re-test will trigger a meeting with the Program MD or designee and may result in a corrective action plan or dismissal from the program.
 Practical exam grades are not averaged into the cumulative GPA, however, students must pass all psychomotor competency measures at the time of testing to continue in the course.